-The MAX16067 manages up to six system power supplies.
-After boot-up, if EN is high and the software-enable bit is set to '1,' a power-up sequence begins based on the configuration stored in flash and the EN_OUT_s are controlled accordingly.
-When the power-up sequence is successfully completed, the monitoring phase begins.
-An internal multiplexer cycles through each MON_input.
+The MAX16068 monitors up to six system power supplies.
+The monitoring phase begins after boot-up if EN is high and the software enable bit is set to '1'.
+An internal multiplexer cycles through each MON input.
 At each multiplexer stop, the 10-bit ADC converts the monitored analog voltage to a digital result and stores the result in a register.
 Each time a conversion cycle (5μs, max) completes, internal logic circuitry compares the conversion results to the overvoltage and undervoltage thresholds stored in memory.
 When a result violates a programmed threshold, the conversion can be configured to generate a fault.
 GPIO can be programmed to assert on combinations of faults.
-Additionally, faults can be configured to shut off the system and trigger the nonvolatile fault logger, which writes all fault information automatically to the flash and write-protects the data to prevent accidental erasure.
+Additionally, faults can be configured to trigger the nonvolatile fault logger, which writes all fault information automatically to the flash and write-protects the data to prevent accidental erasure.

-The MAX16067 contains both SMBus and JTAG serial interfaces for accessing registers and flash.
+The MAX16068 contains both SMBus and JTAG serial interfaces for accessing registers and flash.
 Use only one interface at any given time.
 For more information on how to access the internal memory through these interfaces, see the SMBus-Compatible Serial Interface and JTAG Serial Interface sections.
 The memory map is divided into three pages with access controlled by special SMBus and JTAG commands.

 The factory-default values at POR (power-on reset) for all RAM registers are '0's.
 POR occurs when VCC reaches the undervoltage-lockout threshold (UVLO) of 2.7V (max).
 At POR, the device begins a boot-up sequence.
 During the boot-up sequence, all monitored inputs are masked from initiating faults and flash contents are copied to the respective register locations.
-During bootup, the MAX16067 is not accessible through the serial interface.
+During boot-up, the MAX16068 is not accessible through the serial interface.
 The boot-up sequence takes up to 150μs, after which the device is ready for normal operation.
 RESET is asserted low up to the boot-up phase after which it assumes its programmed active state.
-RESET remains active for its programmed timeout period once sequencing is completed and all monitored channels are within their respective thresholds.
-Up to the boot-up phase, the GPIO_s and EN_OUT_s are high impedance.
+RESET remains active for its programmed timeout period once all monitored channels are within their respective thresholds.
+Up to the boot-up phase, the GPIO_s are high impedance.